jcasts/sunshine/README.txt

   dep.install! :call => shell, :sudo => nil

-==== Servers

-Because of how unix works with servers and ports, it's not uncommon to have to run start/stop/restart server commands with upgraded permissions.
-This is true for Apache and Nginx on ports below 1024.
-Due to this, servers automatically try to adjust their permissions to run their commands correctly.
-Since servers should run their commands consistantly, the only way to affect their sudo value is on a server instance basis:

-  server = Nginx.new app, :sudo => nil  # let the shell handle sudo

-However, the above will most likely cause Nginx's start command to fail if shell permissions don't allow running root processes.

-Note: Servers will ONLY touch permissions if their port is smaller than 1024.

 == Sunshine Configuration

 Aside from passing the sunshine command options, Sunshine can be configured both in the deploy script by calling Sunshine.setup and globally in the ~/.sunshine file.
 The following is a list of supported config keys:

-'auto'                -> Automate calls; fail instead of prompting the user;
-defaults to false.

 'auto_dependencies'   -> Check and install missing deploy dependencies;
 defaults to true.

 'deploy_env'          -> The default deploy environment to use;
 defaults to :development.

+'exception_behavior'  -> The behavior called when an exception is raised during a deploy; defaults to :revert.

+'exclude_paths'       -> Paths to exclude in the checkout when deploying code with via rsync; defaults to empty Array.

+'interactive'         -> Automate calls; fail instead of prompting the user;
+defaults to false.

 'level'               -> Logger's debug level; defaults to 'info'.